(CNN) -- Here is a look at the life of Stevie Wonder, singer, songwriter, producer and activist.

 1971 - Contract with Motown expires.
 Wonder negotiates for complete artistic control before resigning.

-1973 - Wins Grammy for Album of the Year - "Innervisions" (he received 2 awards, 1 as artist and 1 as producer).
+-- Album of the Year - "Innervisions" (he received two awards, one as artist and one as producer).

-1974 - Wins Album of the Year - "Fulfillingness' First Finale" (he received 2 awards, 1 as artist and 1 as producer).
+-- Album of the Year - "Fulfillingness' First Finale" (he received two awards, one as artist and one as producer).

-1976 - Wins Album of the Year - "Songs in the Key of Life" - (he received 2 awards, 1 as artist and 1 as producer).
+-- Album of the Year - "Songs in the Key of Life" - (he received two awards, one as artist and one as producer).

 1982 - Collaborates with Paul McCartney on the song, "Ebony and Ivory."
 The song spends several weeks at the top of the charts.

-1986 - Wins Best Pop Performance by a Duo or Group with Vocal - "That's What Are Friends For" - with Dionne Warwick, Gladys Knight and Elton John.
+1987 - Wins a Grammy for Best Pop Performance by a Duo or Group with Vocal - "That's What Are Friends For" - with Dionne Warwick, Gladys Knight and Elton John.

 1989 - Is inducted into the Rock and Roll Hall of Fame.